ssd-tutorials/side-navigation/README.md

-# side-navigation
+# Sliding Side Navigation with jQuery
-Exercise files for the course Sliding Side Navigation with jQuery
+Exercise files for the course **Sliding Side Navigation with jQuery**